 <table role=“presentation” cellspacing=“0” cellpadding=“0” border=“0”>

-Including these resets will ensure Outlook does not add any unwanted styles to your email designs.
+Including these resets will help you avoid Outlook CSS not working so it does not add any unwanted styles to your email designs.

-2. Stick to tables when creating Outlook HTML email templates
+3. Stick to tables when creating HTML email templates for Outlook

 Using tables for layouts isn’t a good practice in the web world, but it’s still good practice in the email world… especially for supporting Outlook.

 Most Outlook versions don’t support the box model or things like flexbox, CSS Grid, and floats.
-This lack of CSS support makes it hard to use semantic HTML to build email layouts that display properly in Outlook.
+This lack of CSS support makes it hard to use semantic HTML to build email layouts that display properly in Outlook—which means you could experience Outlook HTML emails not displaying properly.

 <div>